 - Having low risk vs. high rewards.

-So, let’s move on to the many ways in which corporate venturing can work.
-We’ve defined 16 different types of ventures that a corporate entity can use, some that will increase innovation culture, others that strengthen relationships with startups.
+So, let’s move on to the many ways in which corporate innovation and venturing can work.
+We’ve defined 16 different types of innovation tools that a corporate entity can use, some that will increase innovation culture, others that strengthen relationships with startups.
 We’re going to define all 16 types, and give examples for the six that we feel are most important or useful to corporates.
 You can find all of this and more information about the corporate venturing landscape in our accompanying SlideShare, which you can download at the bottom of the page.

 1. Corporate Venture Capital